Knhwong/189lFinal/GameBasicInformation.md

 https://docs.google.com/document/d/1C1JtMZfvX7OqyhI6QGa9GF-D-K68Z0L3vE8aqQPocDU/edit?usp=sharing

 All core functionality works and the game is playable.
 However, minor bugs exist with some clipping into walls, while difficulty may be too much, however because parrying is free, it balances out.
+After discovering the problems, the bugs are discovered, and the movement clipping into wall bug is fixed.

 ## Narrative Design